jameswatts/cake-dependency/Docs/Documentation/Examples.md

 $example = Di::Example();
 ```

-You can also explicity get the dependency from the container.
+You can also explicitly get the dependency from the container.

 ```php
 $example = Di::get('Example');